 The building floor plate requirement limits the overall area of the floors above 70 feet in new buildings.
-While the limits vary depending on location and use, the general concept will achieve additional setbacks from the lower building façades, ensuring taller buildings taper as they get higher, casting less substantial shadows, allowing for more day light to reach the street and creating a distinctive skyline. (see Urban Design Recommendations page 142)
+While the limits vary depending on location and use, the general concept will achieve additional setbacks from the lower building façades, ensuring taller buildings taper as they get higher, casting less substantial shadows, allowing for more day light to reach the street and creating a distinctive skyline. (see Urban Design Recommendations page 144)

-Building Stepback Requirements between Taller Buildings (towers)
+Building S (towers)

 This requirement will ensure a minimum spacing between taller portions of buildings.
 Where a building exceeds 70 feet in height, the portion of the building 70 feet and higher (the tower) must have a minimum setback from adjacent buildings between 60 and 120 feet.
-(See Urban Design Recommendations Figure 149 on page 146)
+(See Figure 85 on page 98.)
+This requirement does not apply to the portion of the building below 70 feet (podium).